apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 Dependencies are listed in `requirements.txt`.

 `druidapi` works against any version of Druid.
-Opeations that exploit newer features obviously work only against versions of Druid that support those features.
+Operations that exploit newer features obviously work only against versions of Druid that support those features.

 ## Getting Started

-To use `druidapi`, you must first import the library, then connect to your cluster by providing the URL to your Router instance.
+To use `druidapi`, first import the library, then connect to your cluster by providing the URL to your Router instance.
 The way that is done differs a bit between consumers.

 ### From a Tutorial Jupyter Notebook

 The tutorial Jupyter notebooks in `examples/quickstart/jupyter-notebooks` reside in the same directory tree as this library.
 We start the library using the Jupyter-oriented API which is able to render tables in HTML.
-First, identify your router endpoint.
-For a local installation:
+First, identify your Router endpoint.
+Use the following for a local installation:

 ```python
 router_endpoint = 'http://localhost:8888'